 Trust volunteers have long experience of demonstrating the processes of evaporating brine to make salt.
 We continue these demonstrations as part of the visitor experience at museum events such as its annual Vintage Transport Festival, ‘Amazed about Science’ week and Christmas weekend, to name but a few.

 The Trust is keen to spread the news about the Lion Salt Work Museum and the significance of open-pan, salt-making for Cheshire, its people, landscape and industry.
 A Trust team has a number of different talks that we deliver to groups and societies around the region.

 The Works was named for the Red Lion pub that stands at the entrance to the site and is now incorporated into the Museum.
 In conjunction with Museum staff, in 2019, we were delighted to spearhead the important and not at all arduous task of beer tasting research.
 Our chosen beers were later branded, bottled and sold at the Museum.

-Over the years the Lion Salt Works has benefitted from the interest and support of salt making sites and other historical industrial monuments around the world.
-We are proud that the Salt Works has the status of an ‘Anchor Point’ on the European Route of Industrial Heritage ( ERIH ).
-An important part of the work of the Trust in the future will be to represent the project on ERIH and other similar organizations, to renew and develop our international network of contacts and supporters, and to promote academic research.
+Over the years, the Lion Salt Works has benefitted from the interest and support of salt-making sites and other historical industrial monuments around the world.
+We are proud that the Lion Salt Works is a member of the European Route of Industrial Heritage ( ERIH ) and were delighted to be the host venue for their annual international conference in 2017.